-On Tues, September 17th at 7 pm the Lakewood Historical Society will present a program on John Flett, one of the earliest pioneers in the Lakewood area.
-It will be held at St Mary’s Episcopal Church, 10630 Gravelly Lake Dr SW, next to the Lakewood Library.
+The Lakewood Historical Society program, “The Legacy of the Buffalo Soldiers”, will be held on Tuesday, November 19th at 7:00pm, at St Mary’s Episcopal Church, 10630 Gravelly Lake Drive SW, Lakewood, WA.
 It is free and open to the public.
-Refreshments will be served.

 Named by the Indians, “because they had the hair, eyes and the toughness of buffalos”, the all black 9th and 10th US Army Cavalry Buffalo Soldier Regiments were authorized by Congress in peacetime 1866, and were sent West to secure it for settlements.
 African American Army regiments had fought during the Civil War, and continued serving as the recognized and segregated 9th and 10th Buffalo Soldiers in wars from 1866 to WWII.